vinc/old_vinc.cc/source/_posts/2013-04-29-remove-ssh-host-key.markdown

 > option can be used to control logins to machines whose host key is not known
 > or has changed.

+Before going further, it is very important to understand the security considerations of this warning as explained by the manual.
+It should not be dismissed without being entirely sure of its cause.

 Now in the case of a new server reusing the same hostname, it is perfectly expected for the host key to have changed.
-The solution is simply to edit the file `~/.ssh/known_hosts` to remove the given line.
+And the solution is simply to edit the file `~/.ssh/known_hosts` to remove the given line.

 I used to do this modification by hand for years.
 At some point I switched to a `sed` command for deleting the line without opening a text editor.
 But only